Spatial Transcriptomics Technologies

 In this lesson, we will:

-• Describe the differences in sequencing- and imaging-based technologies
+• Highlight the differences between sequencing- and imaging-based technologies

 • Define the advantages and disadvantages of different spatial transcriptomics technologies